algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - Critical bugs are those with a "High" impact on the core functionality of the software.

 2. **Resource Unavailability:**
-   - If essential testing resources, such as testing environments, tools, or personnel, become unavailable for an extended period, testing may be suspended.
+   - If essential testing resources, such as testing environments, tools, or personal, become unavailable for an extended period, testing may be suspended.
    - This criteria ensures that testing can resume only when necessary resources are accessible.

 ### Exit Criteria